thijmen38/Earthy-Group2/docs/about.md

-### The Team

 The Raha project group consists of 5 members, each member has written a summary of their professional experience below.

+*anagha* nice intro for this page
+*all* provide personal text and picture

 **Anagha Yoganand** [Linkedin](https://www.linkedin.com/in/anagha-yoganand/)